Board of Directors

 Mike Garfield

-Michael Garfield, Director
+Michael Garfield, Executive Director

 Mr. Garfield has served as Director of the Ecology Center since 1993.
 He has led advocacy campaigns that successfully raised over $200 million in public funds for land preservation, recycling, and public transit.
 He has testified before federal and state legislative committees, participated in various stakeholder committees, and served on public advisory boards.